hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprpicker.md

 title: hyprpicker
 ---

-hyprpicker is a neat utility for picking a color your screen on hyprland.
+hyprpicker is a neat utility for picking a color your screen on Hyprland.

 ## Configuration